-Explore temperature and precipitation projections for thousands of communities across Alaska and Canada.
+Explore temperature and precipitation projections for communities across Alaska and Canada shown here.
 Or, return to the SNAP home page.

 You can examine SNAP community outlooks for certain key changes and threshold values—for example, higher mean monthly temperatures in the spring and fall may be of particular interest.
 This could signify any or all of these conditions:

 Note: Precipitation may occur as either rain or snow, but is reported for all months in terms of rainwater equivalent.